Talk the talk

 Conditions: When negotiating a purchase either party has, at the outset, the option to include conditions.
 These if both parties agree, are binding.

 Conditional Offer: An offer to purchase a property, which is subject to the occurrence of another event which could be one or more of the following or as agreed by all parties:

 - Sales of another property

 - New lease

 Conjunctional-Listing: A Conjunctional Listing agreement arises when a seller has listed the property exclusively with an agent, but is not opposed to that agent working in conjunction with another agent in order to secure a sale.
 In such cases, the agreed commission is shared between the listing agent and the agent that has introduced the successful buyer.
-The seller is not expected to pay 2 lots of commission unless expressly indicated in writing by the vendor.
+The seller is not expected to pay commission twice unless expressly indicated in writing by the vendor.